trustlines-protocol/contracts/README.rst

 ==================================

 This documentation explains how to deploy Trustlines smart contracts, for creating your own currency network and trustlines exchange.
+The exchange functionality is not fully supported at this point.
 The current documentation is written for an Ubuntu Linux system.

 Prerequisites
 -------------